Cellie0320/Movie-Details-CLI-App/README.md

 Spotify: Looks up a song and provides information about the artist(s), song, preview link, and album.
 OMDb: Queries movie details such as title, year, IMDb rating, and language.
 Additionally, the project includes functionality to read commands and queries from a file.
 The application is structured to handle these functionalities efficiently, with appropriate error handling and modularity.
 It allows users to interact with the program via the terminal and obtain relevant information from the internet.
- Note: When running the application just install the neccesary json packages
+ Note: When running the application just install the neccesary json packages(if required)